Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 #### Single-Device Training Model Porting

-The advantage of the online adaption is that the training on the Ascend AI Processor is consistent with the usage of the GPU.
-During online adaption,** you only need to specify the device as the Ascend AI Processor in Python and device operations**  to develop, train, and debug the network in PyTorch using the Ascend AI Processor.
+The advantage of the online adaptation is that the training on the Ascend AI Processor is consistent with the usage of the GPU.
+During online adaptation,** you only need to specify the device as the Ascend AI Processor in Python and device operations**  to develop, train, and debug the network in PyTorch using the Ascend AI Processor.
 For single-device model training, main changes for porting are as follows:

 GPU code before porting: